cncf/tag-security/content/threat-modelling.md

 Threat actors to consider for cloud native security are consistent with existing threat modeling practices:

 - Malicious insider - An actor with malicious intent and with authorization to perform actions within the modeled system.
-- Uninformed insider - An actor that with authorization to perform actions within the modeled system (assume anyone can be duped).
+- Uninformed insider - An actor with authorization to perform actions within the modeled system (assuming anyone can be duped).
-- Malicious outsider - An actor outside of the system.
-They could be attacking via the internet, via supply chain, via physical perimeter etc.
+- Malicious outsider - An actor with malicious intent and outside of the system, able to launch attacks via the internet, supply chain, physical perimeter etc. without explicit authorization to perform actions within the modeled system.

 There are other actors that may interact with the modeled system (e.g Uninformed outsiders) and that can be included for completeness.
 It's likely that controls for their actions will be a subset of those for the primary actors listed above.